Punchy, tangy Liver Pate that won't send cholesterol soaring ...

 500 gms/16 oz chicken livers, pref. organic, trimmed & free of green spots

-5 tbsp butter or olive oil or a mix
+5 tbsp butter or olive oil or a mix (see note below)

-2 teacups med diced onions (about 2 whole onions)
+2 teacups med diced onions (about 2 whole onions) OR well cleaned fennel with the green of a few spring onions

-1/3 cup madeira/sherry/grape juice
+1/3 cup madeira/sherry/red wine/grape juice

 4 eggs, hard boiled